SalmaAlassal/BeRoot/CLI & Linux File System/README.md

 **The shell is the first user-friendly layer that a user can use to interact with the operating system.**

+#### Bash

+Bash **(GNU Bourne-Again Shell)** is the most popular and the default shell on most Linux distributions.
+Another popular shell is Zsh.
+It is powerful, and it is also the default Shell in macOS.

+Bash is an improved version of one of the most successful shells used on UNIX-like systems, the Bourne Shell (sh).

+Using bash to execute commands can be powerful.
+The bash shell provides a scripting language that can support automation of tasks.
+The shell has additional capabilities that can simplify or make possible operations that are hard to accomplish efficiently with graphical tools.

 ### Kernel

 The core of the OS, responsible for memory management, and communication with the hardware.